Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 As we approached the monastery from the alternative river path, its hugeness was a surprise!

+It was 8:15.
+The monastery was on the outskirts of town.
+We guessed that a walk into town was about a quarter kilometer or more.
 Our experience was that very few café bars open up prior to 9:00 or 10:00.
 We made the decision to keep on going, thinking there would be another open bar along the way soon.
 Third mistake.
-(There are now several bars in town that may open at 06:00, with the explosion of peregrinos now on this route).
+(There are now several bars in town that may open at 07:00, with the explosion of peregrinos now on this route.
+Yes, we are changing the culture.)

 Because of the blackberries that we had already eaten earlier, my stomach was content in this moment.
 We went onward.

-It is about 1.2 kilometers on the single-lane, paved SL-7 from the turn by the monastery, just before a big bend in the road, that the Way turns left onto a side road that shortcuts the same bend, only to cross over the SL-7 and carry straight-on, and onto an off-road path into the wooded countryside.
-The turn to the path is after about 5.0 kilometers into the day.
+You will walk under the A-63 through a tunnel just before entering the town.
+It is after about 1.2 kilometers on the single-lane, paved SL-7 from the turn by the monastery and just before a big bend in the road, that the Way turns left onto a side road that shortcuts the same bend, below.

 As the saying goes, whatever the pilgrimage traveler needs, the Camino will provide.
 Indeed, the tart apple, though gnarled and small, was a welcome respite to my empty belly.